 Other Social Networks: Instagram, Facebook, Twitter, YouTube, and more

-Instagram really should be its own section since it is HUGE, especially right now.
+Instagram really should be its own blog post since it is HUGE, especially right now.

 Facebook is a beast in its own right, especially if you're using Facebook advertising or focusing on video.

 Twitter is still hanging in there, along with Snapchat.